RyanKjesboJohnson/prim-proper-props/README.md

 Create the new components in the following order (increasing level of difficulty):

-1. Header
+1. Header - Done
-1. Footer
+1. Footer - Done
-1. Guest List
+1. Guest List - Done
 1. Dinner Supplies
 1. Guest Form